thi-ng/umbrella/packages/text-format/README.md

 ## About

-Customizable color text formatting with presets for ANSI & HTML
+Customizable color text formatting with presets for ANSI & HTML.

 This package provides a number of color and other styling format constants, as well as formatting functions to interpret and apply these abstract format